suuuuperNOVA/re_bcfsa/chapters/ch1.md

 > ### Methods of enforcing a judgement

 **Execution**
-: A writ of execution issued by **court** to **sheriff** directing seizure and slae of debtor's assets to pay the judgment plus the cost of seizure.
+: A writ of execution issued by **court** to **sheriff** directing seizure and sale of debtor's assets to pay the judgment plus the cost of seizure.

 Remedies against  Land
 - Not enforcement method